JetBrains-Research/extract-method-experiments/README.md

 Open `Refactoring Experiments` directory and execute the following command

 ```
-./gradlew runRefactoringsExperiments -Prunner=RefactoringsExperiments -PprojectsFilePath=/path/to/file.txt -PgeneratePositiveSamples
+./gradlew runRefactoringsExperiments -Prunner=RefactoringsExperiments -PprojectsDirPath=/absolute/path/to/projects/parent/folder -PdatasetsDirPath=/absolute/path/to/output/folder/ -PgeneratePositiveSamples
 ```
-It will start the extraction of positive-labeled cases from repositories on your computer specified in `file.txt`.
+It will start the extraction of positive-labeled cases from git repositories on your computer located directly in the specified folder.
 To run the generation of negative-labeled cases, you need to use `-PgenerateNegativeSamples` option.

+The output of the tool are two datasets labeled `positive.csv` and `negative.csv` located in accordance with `-PdatasetsDirPath` argument.

 #### Windows systems